Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/10 - Data Structures/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create implementations of the following:

-1. Binary Trees
+1. HackerRank exercises that cover Binary Trees, Heaps, and Graphs
-2. Binary Search Algorithm
-3. Heaps
-4. Graphs
-5. Breadth-first Search Algorithm
-5. Depth-first Search Algorithm

 **Objectives**